KevinCrossDCL/OryUI/README.md

 It also contains a number of sprite and text functions including a number of 'pin sprite to' and 'pin text to', as well as a WrapText function.

 OryUI at the moment is set to work best with percentage based positioning and sizing.
-The aim is to eventually have it work just as well with pixel based positioning and sizing.
+The aim is to eventually have it work just as well with pixel based positioning and sizing (although I don't work with pixel based apps)

 It's in an early stage of development so you may only want to play around with it and not put it in a live app (although I am).
 How components are called and displayed may change slightly.
 All effort would be taken to make sure future changes made will not break old code in your app.